react18-tools/react18-global-store/lib/README.md

 As a solution, I set out to create a lightweight, bare minimum store that facilitates shared state even when importing components from separate files, optimizing tree-shaking.

+### Important Announcement

+The default export from `r18gs` is [deprecated](https://github.com/react18-tools/react18-global-store/discussions/31).
+Please switch to using `import { useRGS } from "r18gs"` instead.
+The default export will be removed in the next major release.

 ## Features

 ✅ Full TypeScript Support